 The road to CO2 neutrality

 The journey towards a more sustainable world is made of two roads: reducing greenhouse gas emissions and protecting natural habitats.
 We are committed to reduce plastic waste, but we won’t forget about reducing emissions.
-Therefore, our supply chain and transport are carbon neutral, certified by the Carbon Trust label.
+Therefore, our supply chain and transport are carbon neutral, certified by the CO2 Logic label.

 Greenhouse gases are responsible for global warming.
 The pollutants form a blanket in the atmosphere.
 This blanket traps the heat and acts as an isolation layer.
 The process warms our planet, leading to a variety of unwanted events such as extreme weather (e.g. floods, heat waves, etc.) and the endangerment of wildlife.